whinee/md2pdf/docs/README.md

 <h2 id="important"><b><a href="#important">Important</a></b></h2>

-md2pdf is still in Unreleased Alpha Development Stage.
+md2pdf is still in Development Stage.

 Using the program at this stage is not recommended.